aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/comment/_index.md

 ```

-Gets and sets the html string which contains data and some formats in this comment.
+the html string which contains data and some formats in this comment.
 If this is a threaded comment, the note could not be changed, otherwise MS Excel could not process it as a threaded comment.

 ```
 comment1.setHtmlNote("<Font Style='FONT-FAMILY: Calibri;FONT-SIZE: 11pt;COLOR: #0000ff;TEXT-ALIGN: left;'>This is a <b>test</b>.</Font>");